Swap to Beauty & makeup or Hair or go back to all job sectors

 You'll usually need:

-You can get voluntary experience in a number of ways like:
+You can get voluntary experience in a number of ways, which can help when applying for paid jobs.
+This might be from:

-To apply directly for jobs in residential support, you'll need paid or voluntary experience in the social work and care sector.
+To apply directly for jobs in residential support, you'll need a qualification and paid or voluntary experience in the social work and care sector.

 You'll need to: